sohan010/sohan010/README.md

 <h3>Hi there 👋</h3>
 I'm Sohan, Web Application Developer currently @xgenious.
-I love to learn and solve problems, I find bugs as like detective job it makes me feel like i am a cop in code mission.
+I love to learn and solve problems, I find bugs as like detective job, It makes me feel like i am a cop in code mission.

 <h3>☕ Connect with me!</h3>
 <p dir="auto">